Report Overview Tab

 The Data tab is the first stop for configuring a new report.
 You'll notice the list on the left that has labels for Parameters and Data Sources, as well as some buttons.
 On this page you can generate data that you want to make available on your report.
 Click the Add icon to see a list of built-in Data Sources and Parameters.
 Selecting any one of them will open the configuration screen for that Data Source type and enable you to start configuring the data for your report.

-The Preview tab, while not one of our three design steps, is a huge help while building your report.
+The Preview tab, while not one of our three design steps, is a nice feature while building your report.
 This tab provides quick visual feedback on your report.
-Not only does it provide you an instant example of what your report looks like, but it also gives you the ability to view the actual data (on the right) that is being sent to your report.
+Not only does it provide you an instant example of what your report looks like, but it also gives you the ability to view the actual data next to your report preview.
 Having a snapshot of your data can be incredibly helpful when trying to figure out why your report doesn't appear as you expect it to.
 Whether you have an error in your query, or a bad Data Key in a component, you'll be able to figure out the structure of the data your report is getting and quickly find ways to solve any problems.

 Scheduling a report to run is built-in and easy to use.
 The Schedule tab is an incredibly powerful way to automate the execution and delivery of your reports.
 Whether you have extremely long running queries that you don't want tying up a window, need to deliver to multiple file servers via FTP, or want to simply email to an existing roster, this tab provides you the means to do it.
 It's broken up into two major areas.
 On top, you find a simple table of schedules that have been established.
 To add a schedule, click the Add icon.
 With a schedule added, you can now choose when and how that scheduled Action will occur.
 Our schedules use the common Cron format, but don't worry if you aren't familiar with it.
 The preset options and combo-box configurability allow you to easily create just about any schedule you can imagine.